cs3org/OCM-API/IETF-RFC.md

 ## Fields

+* REQUIRED sender (string)
+  OCM Address of the user who will be requested to share the resource.
 * REQUIRED shareWith (string)
   OCM Address of the user, group or federation that wants to receive a share of the resource.